Postpartum depression

-Postpartum depression (PPD), also called postnatal depression, is a type of mood disorder associated with childbirth, which can affect both sexes.
-Symptoms may include extreme sadness, low energy, anxiety, crying episodes, irritability, and changes in sleeping or eating patterns.
-Onset is typically between one week and one month following childbirth.
+Postpartum depression (PPD), also called perinatal depression, is a mood disorder which may be experienced by pregnant or postpartum women.
+Symptoms include extreme sadness, low energy, anxiety, crying episodes, irritability, and extreme changes in sleeping or eating patterns.
 PPD can also negatively affect the newborn child.

-While the exact cause of PPD is unclear, the cause is believed to be a combination of physical, emotional, genetic, and social factors.
-These may include factors such as hormonal changes and sleep deprivation.
+Although the exact cause of PPD is unclear, it is believed to be due to a combination of physical, emotional, genetic, and social factors such as hormone imbalances and sleep deprivation.
 Risk factors include prior episodes of postpartum depression, bipolar disorder, a family history of depression, psychological stress, complications of childbirth, lack of support, or a drug use disorder.
 Diagnosis is based on a person's symptoms.
 While most women experience a brief period of worry or unhappiness after delivery, postpartum depression should be suspected when symptoms are severe and last over two weeks.

 Among those at risk, providing psychosocial support may be protective in preventing PPD.
 This may include community support such as food, household chores, mother care, and companionship.
 Treatment for PPD may include counseling or medications.
-Types of counseling that have been found to be effective include interpersonal psychotherapy (IPT), cognitive behavioral therapy (CBT), and psychodynamic therapy.
+Types of counseling that are effective include interpersonal psychotherapy (IPT), cognitive behavioral therapy (CBT), and psychodynamic therapy.
 Tentative evidence supports the use of selective serotonin reuptake inhibitors (SSRIs).

-Postpartum depression affects roughly 15% of women after childbirth.
+Depression occurs in roughly 10 to 20% of postpartum women.
+Postpartum depression commonly affects mothers who have experienced stillbirth, mothers who live in urban areas, and adolescent mothers.
 Moreover, this mood disorder is estimated to affect 1% to 26% of new fathers.
-Postpartum psychosis, a more severe form of postpartum mood disorder, occurs in about 1 to 2 per 1,000 women following childbirth.
+A different kind of postpartum mood disorder is postpartum psychosis, which is more severe and occurs in about 1 to 2 per 1,000 women following childbirth.
 Postpartum psychosis is one of the leading causes of the murder of children less than one year of age, which occurs in about 8 per 100,000 births in the United States.

 Signs and symptoms

-Symptoms of PPD can occur any time in the first year postpartum.
+Symptoms of PPD can occur at any time in the first year postpartum.
 Typically, a diagnosis of postpartum depression is considered after signs and symptoms persist for at least two weeks.